forkwork/langflow/docs/docs/Components/components-helpers.md

 ## Create List

 :::important
-This component is in **Legacy**, which means it is no longer in active development as of Langflow version 1.3.
+This component is in **Legacy**, which means it is no longer in active development as of Langinfra version 1.3.
 :::

 This component dynamically creates a record with a specified number of fields.